Road safety audit

 Australian experience has shown benefit/cost ratios of from 3 to 242 from implementation of recommendations of individual design stages audits, and benefit/cost ratios of from 2.4 to 84 for existing road audits.

 This makes sense as it assigns the highest benefit cost ratio to feasibility stage, preliminary design stage and design stage audits, since these audits can remove poor design features from projects before they are built.

-Criticisms

-Road safety audit has been criticised for standing in the way of innovation.
-The value of road safety audit is critically dependent on the knowledge and training of the individuals undertaking the audit.
-The lack of formal and robust accreditation of Road Safety Auditors has led to a wide variation in the skills of people practicing: from the highest levels of technical competence, to those with poor knowledge who are able to conduct little more than checks of code compliance.
-It is expected that in future years rigorous examination based systems of accreditation will emerge internationally.